ampproject/amphtml/contributing/building-a-bento-video-player.md

 The `VideoWrapper` must interact with an element that implements the `HTMLMediaInterface` like `<video>`, or a Preact component that emulates the same interface.

-For example, we may set `component={RandomVideo}`, where the specified function renders its own video from a randomly selected `src`.
+For example, we may set a `component={FantasticPlayerInternal}`, where the specified function controls how we render and interact with the `<video>` element.

 By passing the `ref` through, we're able to call methods like `play()` from `FantasticPlayer` on the `<video>` element itself.
 By passing the `...rest` of the props we make sure that `src` is set, in addition to listening to playback events through props like `onPlay`.